UCF/CM-Documentation-Templates/README.md

     You can perform a couple of project-wide find+replace commands in your IDE/editor to do this quickly.

+7. If you're creating a new plugin: rename `my-project.php` to use your project's slug.

 That's it!
 From here, continue developing your plugin or theme as you would normally.  **Remember to fill in the remaining placeholder information for your project** in the README, CONTRIBUTING doc, and other files!
 (You can do a project-wide search for `{{` to locate all of these placeholders.)

 ### Post-setup checklist: